 Let It Glow Holiday Light Show – Union City

-In Union City, you’ll find more than 1 million lights synchronized to Christmas songs for the family to enjoy.
-The Let It Glow Holiday Light Show is hosted at Discovery Park of America and is available from mid-November 2020 through December 30, 2020.
-Hours are 5 pm to 9 pm every day, but it is closed on Thanksgiving, Christmas Eve, and Christmas Day.
+In Union City, you’ll find more than one million lights synchronized to Christmas songs for the family to enjoy.
+The Let It Glow Holiday Light Show is hosted at Discovery Park of America and is available from mid-November through December 30th.
+Hours are 5 pm to 9 pm every day, but it is closed on Tuesdays and Wednesdays.
+Additionally, they are closed on major holidays – Thanksgiving, Christmas Eve, and Christmas Day.

 Christmas in Collierville

 Collierville embraces the holiday spirit as it decks out the town with bows, garland, and Christmas lights.
 During Christmas in Collierville, you’ll enjoy horse-drawn carriage rides around the Town Square and more than 250,000 holiday lights in the historic district.
 Plus, visitors can get festive and snap pictures along the Holiday Photo Stroll.

 Christmas in Collierville takes place every Saturday from late November through December 30th.
 Carriage rides are $30 per trip and can hold up to six people.
 They’re offered from 5 pm to 8 pm on select nights.

 The Collierville Holiday Light Tour runs from December 8 to 23, 2022, and features 60 locations throughout the city.
 Follow along on the self-guided tour to see festive lights and decorations by the locals.
 Click here to see a Google map of all the locations.